hlmeS/itm387k/index.md

 You can use the `-http -https -RT` notation in your query to filter tweets that contain links (`http` or `https`) or are labeled as re-tweets (`RT`).

 The output of your twitter search is similar to what's shown below.
-You can choose to only filter the attribute of interests for you analysis view in the end to make your results view cleaner.
+You can choose to only filter the attribute of interests for your analysis view in the end.

 ![Twitter Parameters](images/lab8/sentiment_twitterOut.png)